Ancient Galleys

 This somewhat confusing situation is also due to an evolution of definitions in ancient texts.
 The older texts mention the Greek word ‘pentecontore’ to designate a ship with 50 oarsmen on two longitudinal files, that is 25 oarsmen on each side of the ship.
 Later texts mention the Latin word ‘trireme’ to designate a ship with 3 oarsmen per cell on each side.
 In the old definition, one would have said ‘170’ to designate a trireme, according to the total number of oarsmen on board.
 Conversely, a pentecontore with one line of oarsmen per side would be called a ‘monoreme’ or a ‘one’ in the later definition.
 This change of definition was probably made necessary by the increasing complexity of the oar systems.

-Subsequent larger galleys are therefore designated by their number of oarsmen per cell on each side of the ship: the ‘six’, ‘seven’, ‘eight’, ‘ten’, etc. until ‘eighteen’, considering that the ‘twenty’, ‘thirty’ and ‘forty’ may have been double hull ships (see tables).
+Subsequent larger galleys are therefore designated by their number of oarsmen per cell on each side of the ship: the ‘six’, ‘seven’, ‘eight’, ‘ten’, etc. until ‘eighteen’, considering that the ‘twenty’, ‘thirty’ and ‘forty’ may have been double hull ships (see tables and Murray 2012, and Pitassi 2023).

 Large galleys with up to 9 men per oar will be built, but these monsters will not survive the battle of Actium (31 BC).